 The emphasis in the doctoral seminars should be on the development of an appreciation for theoretical research, model building, and model testing.
 This must, however, be done in a manner that also helps students to develop an understanding of the role of such research in managerial and organizational contexts.
-Thus, the primary focus of the doctoral curriculum is on basic scholarship (i.e., the creation of new marketing knowledge) with applied scholarship (i.e., the application, transfer, and interpretation of knowledge to improve marketing management practice and teaching) playing a secondary role in the student's education.
+Thus, the primary focus of the doctoral curriculum is on basic scholarship (i.e., the creation of new marketing knowledge) with applied scholarship (i.e., the application, teaching) playing a secondary role in the student's education.